oracle/terraform-kubernetes-installer/README.md

 The Kubernetes Installer for Oracle Cloud Infrastructure provides a Terraform-based Kubernetes installation for Oracle Cloud Infrastructure.
-It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Cloud Infrastructure][bmcs] (OCI).
+It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Cloud Infrastructure][oci] (OCI).

-## Cluster Configuration Overview
+### Cluster Overview

-The base Terraform infrastructure configuration and default variables provision:
+Terraform is used to _provision_ the cloud infrastructure and any required local resources for the Kubernetes cluster including:

+##### OCI Infrastructure

-- a Virtual Cloud Network with a CIDR block of 10.0.0.0/16 and dedicated internal subnets for etcd, workers, and masters
+- Virtual Cloud Network (VCN) with dedicated subnets for etcd, masters, and workers in each availability domain
-- a dedicated set of Instances for the Kubernetes control plane to run on
+- Dedicated compute instances for etcd, Kubernetes master and worker nodes in each availability domain
-- a _public_ OCI TCP/SSL Load Balancer to front-end the K8s API server cluster
+- TCP/SSL OCI Load Balancer to to distribute traffic to the Kubernetes masters
-- a _private_ OCI Load Balancer to front-end the etcd cluster
+- Private OCI Load Balancer to distribute traffic to the etcd cluster
+- _Optional_ NAT instance for Internet-bound traffic when the input variable `network_access` is set to `private`
+- 2048-bit SSH RSA Key-Pair for compute instances when not overridden by `ssh_private_key` and `ssh_public_key_openssh` input variabless
+- Self-signed CA and TLS cluster certificates when not overridden by the input variables `ca_cert`, `ca_key`, etc.

+##### Cluster Configuration

+Terraform uses cloud-init scripts to handle the instance-level _configuration_ for instances in the Control Plane to
+configure:

+- Highly Available (HA) Kubernetes master configuration
+- Highly Available (HA) etcd cluster configuration
-The base Kubernetes cluster configuration includes:
+- Kubernetes Dashboard and kube-DNS cluster add-ons

-- 3 back-end etcd instances - one for each availability domain
-- 3 back-end k8s master instances - one for each availability domain
-- 3 k8s workers instances - one for each availability domain
-- self-signed cluster certificates for _authenticating_ API requests
-- Kubernetes RBAC (role-based authorization control) for _authorizing_ API requests
+- Kubernetes RBAC (role-based authorization control)
-- Flannel/CNI for handling multi-host container networking
+- Flannel/CNI container networking

-The base infrastructure and cluster configuration also accept input variables that allow you to specify the instance shapes and how they are placed across the availability domain (ADs).
-If your requirements extend beyond the base configuration, the modules can be used to form your own customized configuration.
+The Terraform scripts also accept a number of other input variables that are detailed below to choose instance shapes and how they are placed across the availability domain (ADs), etc. If your requirements extend beyond the base configuration, the modules can be used to form your own customized configuration.

 ![](./docs/images/arch.jpg)

 ## Prerequisites